CubicApps/heroku-buildpack-php/README.md

 # Heroku buildpack: PHP

-This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for PHP applications.
+This is a customised [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for PHP applications on Dokku.

 It uses Composer for dependency management, supports PHP or HHVM (experimental) as runtimes, and offers a choice of Apache2 or Nginx web servers.

+## Dokku

+[Dokku](https://github.com/progrium/dokku/) is built on [Docker](https://www.docker.com/) and provides a mini-Heroku PaaS system for self-hosted implementations.
+It runs nearly everything that Heroku does.

+> To enable the Heroku PHP buildpack to run on Dokku `php-fpm.conf` must be modified to fix a permissions error as documented [by this commit](https://github.com/CubicApps/heroku-buildpack-php/commit/b16ea176a30b8f82413f8baafd3350a4cfdf64ad).

 ## Usage